lakehui/DeepID2_based_Inception/README.md

 the project files are place in RootCaffe/model/DeepID2_based_Inception/ and RootCaffe/python/pydata.py

 # config
-1. you should compile caffe firstly
+1. you should compile caffe with WITH_PYTHON_LAYER := 1 in makefile.config firstly

 # recommendation
 It is difficult to optimize the verification loss at the beginning stages.
 So I only optimize the identification loss at the beginning stages.
 And the verification loss are joined after the network can work for identification task.